IEEE-SB-VIT-Pune/CrowdFunding/README.md

 1. Upload and Compile the .sol file in Remix IDE.
 Once it has been compiled and no bugs are detected you can deploy your project.
 2. Deploy the project.
 For this you have to pass in values for 2 fields that is the Target Amount the manager wants to achieve and the Time Duration before which the Target has to be achieved so that accordingly the contract is created.
 3. Click on the Deploy button and you are good to go !
 4. Here we can select the address of the contributor and accordingly enter the amount of money in the value field along with the units of ether in dropdown.
-A contributor can send the amount of money he wants to pay using this field and **sendETH** function.
+A contributor can send the amount of money he wants to pay using **value** field and **sendETH** function.

 <img width="339" alt="crowd2" src="https://user-images.githubusercontent.com/85681285/145810903-5224cb29-5dc5-49df-813c-b6dbd808802f.png">